Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DNCNN_RUNTIME_CPU=OFF ..
 ```

-* Do not check support cpu instruction set extensions and use related optimized kernel in runtime.
+* Cannot check supported cpu instruction set extensions and use related optimized kernels in runtime.
-* If you know which instruction set extensions are supported on your target machine like avx2 / arm82, you can open related option like `-DNCNN_AVX2=ON / -DNCNN_ARM82=ON` and then sse2 / arm8 version will not be compiled.
+* If you know which instruction set extensions are supported on your target machine like avx2 / arm82, you can open related options like `-DNCNN_AVX2=ON / -DNCNN_ARM82=ON` by hand and then sse2 / arm8 version kernels will not be compiled.

 ### drop layers not used